ToxicAvengerX/ToxicAvengerX.github.io/index.md

 ## 😸 Hai, I'm Jacob!

 I am A High School Freshman Currently In Vocational School for Computer Networking.
 My Dream Job is Network Penetration Tester (Ethical Hacking!)
-I am (Almost) Always up for a conversation about programming, weather it be a Teaching or Learning oppertunity!
+I am (Almost) Always up for a conversation about programming, whether it be a Teaching or Learning oppertunity!

 ### 🚀 What I Am Working on